Not a Collaborator or a Supervisor, but an Assistant: Striking the Balance Between Efficiency and Ownership in

+Given the importance of the interpretive process, designers of AI-assisted QDA should be careful of these potential impact of AI.
+First, to support collaborative sense-making rather than shortcut it, AI-generated codes should be positioned as \textit{artifacts for discussion}, not final suggestions to be individually approved or rejected.
+For example, \textbf{the system could require multiple collaborators to independently evaluate codes that the system is less certain about, and for codes that receive different evaluations, the system could explicitly prompt researchers to articulate why they accept or reject a suggestion.} Since the researchers are not critiquing each other’s idea but a third party’s idea, it might also lead to more open discussions.
+This might especially be helpful to less-experienced researchers, who have reported feeling less confident in the process and being more open to AI.

-Future interface designs could support this desire for greater researcher ownership and transparency by incorporating features that clarify the origins and evolution of codes.
+Future interface designs could support this desire for greater researcher ownership and transparency and facilitate robust collaborative sense-making by incorporating features that clarify the origins and evolution of codes.
 One option is a split-screen layout where researchers can view AI-suggested codes on one side and their own manual codes on the other, enabling easy comparison and informed decision-making.
-Another option is to tag the origin of each code, such as “AI-generated,” the name of the researcher who coded it, or “researcher-approved” for AI-generated code that has been human-approved.
-This approach could also be used to show the level of agreement among researchers (e.g., ``Below 50\% agreement" tag) to highlight codes that still need further discussion and distinguish collaboratively refined codes.
-This would address P10’s interest in QDA tools that let the user know when coders disagree.
-He further called for tools that show how codes evolved over time.
-For this purpose, we can draw inspiration from HistoryFlow \cite{viegas2004studying}, which visualizes human dynamics in group editing on Wikipedia to make authorship transparent.
-Similar visualization could be used in QDA tools, through which researchers can see how conflicting codes were resolved and how their input shaped the final results.
-Future work could explore whether this type of visualization affects researchers’ perceived control, collaborative efforts, and willingness to collaborate with AI systems.
+Another option is to \textbf{tag the origin of each code, such as ``AI-generated," the name of the researcher who coded it, or “researcher-approved” for AI-generated code that has been human-approved.} This approach could also be used to show the level of agreement among researchers (e.g., ``Below 50\% agreement" tag) to highlight codes that still need further discussion and distinguish collaboratively refined codes.
+Beyond transparency, such features enable AI to actively support delegation by signaling where human involvement is required and can flag analytically difficult segments for discussion, allowing AI to offload routine coding while directing human attention to unresolved interpretations.